-If piston-like invasion occur into a configuration containing multiple fluid layers in the corners, several displacements are possible, as shown in Table 2 for gas invasion into configuration F, and water invasion into configuration N for instance.
+If piston-like invasion occurs into a configuration containing multiple fluid layers in the corners, several displacements are possible, as shown in Table 2 for gas invasion into configuration F, and water invasion into configuration N for instance.
 Which particular displacement occurs is determined by the selected combination of contact angles and the capillary pressures.
-However, the number of possible displacements is reduced if the invading fluid is already present as layers.
-As an example, water invasion into configuration O is always a displacement to configuration E. Obviously, a direct displacement from configuration O to D is not possible since then the oil layers would have collapsed prior to MTM invasion.
-In that case the displacement O to H has occured and MTM invasion must instead be considered for configuration H. The algorithm used to determine the displacements and the associated expressions for the capillary entry pressures are described in the next section for cases of gas and water invasion.
+We only consider piston-like displacements where the invading fluid enters the bulk portion of the cross-section by a single MTM.
+This reduces the number of possible displacements in cross-sections where the invading fluid is already present as layers.
+As an example, piston-like water invasion into configuration O is always assumed to be a displacement to configuration E. If the oil layers collapse before an MTM invades into the bulk portion, the displacement O to H occurs, and MTM invasion is instead considered for configuration H. Thus, a configuration change from O to D is treated as two independent two-phase displacements that rarely occur simultaneously, since the capillary pressures associated with the two displacements must satisfy Eq.
+(5).
+Similar reasoning applies to the other three-phase configurations where the invading fluid is already present as layers.
+The algorithm used to determine the displacements and the associated expressions for the capillary pressures are described in the next Section for cases of gas and water invasion.

 A fluid layer is assumed to collapse when the bounding AMs meet at the contact lines or the midpoints.
 We employ the expressions derived by Hui and Blunt (2000) for the collapse of fluid layers in a three-phase configuration.
 For a complete list of collapse capillary pressures we refer to Piri and Blunt (2005).
 The displacement resulting from water layer collapse in configuration Q is somewhat different from similar events in the other configurations since oil occupied in the bulk then becomes surrounded by gas, which is not allowed by assumption (i).
-However, oil is still wetting relative to gas, and thus a decreased $P{cgo}$ would cause spontaneous imbibition of oil into the corner and displace all of the gas phase immediately, resulting in a direct diplacement from configuration Q to C. This displacement has been identified in simulations using very large contact angle hysteresis satisfying the constraints for configuration Q in Table 1.
+However, oil is still wetting relative to gas, and thus a decreased P{cgo} would cause spontaneous imbibition of oil into the corner and displace all of the gas phase immediately, resulting in a direct diplacement from configuration Q to C. This displacement has been identified in simulations using very large contact angle hysteresis satisfying the constraints for configuration Q in Table 1.

-5 Three-phase capillary entry pressures
+5. Three-phase capillary entry pressures